The Origin, Evolution and Functions of the Human Mind

 Actors can play roles.
 Most people can assume different personality traits under different circumstances.
 Decisions can be changed in consequence of challenged behavior or own thought.
 Even “arbitrary” behavior can result from such a challenge – at least the opposite of what would have to be expected – see adolescents in opposition to their parents.

-Independently free will – beyond self-expression on the known level and expression of given personality – would require omniscience and total independence of personality factors – still leaving, for example, the search for common benefit in a cultural setting – another restriction to “free will” in a philosophical sense.
+Independently free will – beyond self-expression on what one ever learned or liked and the known constraints and expression of given personality – would require omniscience and total independence of personality factors – still leaving, for example, the search for common benefit in a cultural setting – constituting another restriction to “free will” in a philosophical sense.

 Could preferences remain?
 One person may prefer one color over others, one taste over others, or one fragrance over others.
 Does that constitute lack of free will?
 Would free will require absolutely no preference?
 That would make many decision situations unresolvable – leaving the need for action to arbitrary choice – even requiring external decision tools such as dice when personal decisions are no longer possible.